yzx2107/custcmd/README.md

 2. then can use those commands cust_cp/cust_mv from your script

 ## mode
-* test - just did a checking, not expectue the cp/mv commands
+* test - just did a checking, not execute the cp/mv commands
 * run - execute the cp/mv commands